 In the United States today, it's uncommon to see capon on a dinner menu or in the grocery store, but it was once considered a luxury.
 During the early part of the 20th century, the capon was the chosen bird for Christmas feasts, especially for the wealthy.
 Working class families saw capon as a rare treat because it was quite expensive.

 Capons Make Better Meals

 The lack of testosterone allows more fat to form on the bird's muscles making them tender and buttery.
-Due to the nature of sex hormones, the rooster must be castrated before it reaches the age of maturity otherwise the changes in muscle density will have already occurred.
+Due to the nature of sex hormones, the rooster must be castrated before it reaches the age of maturity, otherwise, the changes in muscle density will have already occurred.

 In some countries, capons are also force-fed in order to fatten them up.
-Because an industrial chicken can be slaughtered in under five weeks, most industrial chicken farms do not produce capons.
+Since an industrial chicken can be slaughtered in under five weeks, most industrial chicken farms do not produce capons.
 This can make capon meat hard to find in grocery stores, but there are specialty farms that still produce capons.

-Traditionally, roosters are braised (the classic French dish coq au vin involves braising a rooster in red wine), because their meat is tougher than chicken meat and they are usually slaughtered at an older age, which makes the meat tougher.
+Traditionally, roosters are braised.
+For instance, the classic French dish coq au vin involves braising a rooster in red wine.
+That is because their meat is tougher than chicken meat and they are usually slaughtered at an older age, which toughens the meat as well.
 As such, braising is also a good cooking technique for preparing capon.

 If you do manage to find capon meat in your local grocery store, you can follow this braised chicken recipe to prepare it.
 You'll simply swap the chicken for the capon and get the opportunity to enjoy one of the most tender white meats available.